apandit2021/ML-driven-Li-Cu-H-High-Pressure-Hydride-Discovery/README.md

 MatterSim-predicted stable compounds were re-relaxed using **DFT (VASP)**.

+Only four pressure ranges (0, 12, 50, and 100 GPa selected) for DFT calculations for now.
 A structure is accepted only if:
 - SCF converged
 - Pressure satisfies: